 Each and every state maintains records of a person’s criminal past.
 These databases are all connected and you can track criminal backgrounds from any other state.
-You can go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you might have to pay a fee for a more intensive search.
+You can go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state entirely, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you can find out if a person has ever been arrested, charged or convicted for any of the following crimes:

 - Violent crimes including assault, battery and murder.